 b.
-Board Type and Decision: In a records review conducted on 13 December 2023, and by a 5-0 vote, the Board determined the discharge is inequitable based on the PTSD diagnosis mitigating the applicant's AWOL basis for separation.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed to the separation authority to AR 635-200, paragraph 14-12a, the narrative reason for separation to Misconduct (Minor Infractions), with a corresponding separation code of JKN.
-The Board voted and determined the reentry eligibility (RE) code was proper and equitable due to applicant's PTSD diagnosis warranting consideration prior to reentry of military service.
+Board Type and Decision: In a records review conducted on 5 October 2024, and by a 5-0 vote, the Board determined the discharge is inequitable based on the applicant's length and quality of service, to include combat service in Afghanistan, outweighing the applicant's assault offense.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed to the separation authority to AR 635-200, paragraph 14-12a.
+Accordingly, the narrative reason for separation changed to Misconduct (Minor Infractions) with a corresponding separation code of JKN.
+The Board determined the reentry code is proper and equitable and voted not to change it.

 Please see Section 9 of this document for more detail regarding the Board's decision.

-(Board member names available upon request)
+Board member names available upon reques.)